-In this course, students explore how journalists cover foreign communities, events, and issues and what they hope to achieve with the coverage.
+Students will investigate how journalists cover foreign communities, events and issues as well as what they hope to achieve with the coverage.
 Participants will also consider how international journalism is evolving in response to a rapidly-changing media landscape and what this means for news consumers as well as those who aspire to careers in the field.

 Cost and Session Information

 Day Program: $5,225*

 Residential Program: $5,825*

-Term 3: July 03 - July 19
+Term 3: July 5 - July 17